AndersDeath/diary2/000-current.md

 Today I had a long journey to Russian embassy.
 Stupid council whants to have all application in uppercase I filled mine wrong.
 Because of that I had to go back home rewrite the application and then go back to embassy.
 It was crazy.
 I also had several interviews today that destroyed me.
 I feel so tiered.
 Ksusha made bleaching and her teeth are in pain now.
 In general it was crazy day.
 I had immigration consultant, many drives in taxi, several calls and finally I wrote huge email to my potentional employer.
 It was crazy day I really want to just die.
 But I will go and have some rest.
 Crazy things happen.

 # 18 July - Tuesday - Yerevan - 292 day of immigration

+Today I was coding for a whole day.